CarlosManuelRodr/Midi-Transform/README.md

 License
 ===========
-midi-transform is released into the public domain by the copyright holders.
+Midi-Transform is released into the public domain by the copyright holders.